Homas/ioc2rpz/README.md

 - IOC expiration time is used to remove expired indicators in a timely manner;
 - Performance and zone transfer time/size/packets optimizations.

+## Installation
+The easiest way to deploy the service is using docker containers on the docker hub.
+[Deployment on Docker How-To](https://github.com/Homas/ioc2rpz/wiki/Deployment-on-Docker) you can find in ioc2rpz wiki.

 ## Docker container
 ioc2rpz is available on the Docker Hub.
 Just look for ioc2rpz.
 Prerequisites: